Best Way to Carry Water While Running? Make Long Runs More Enjoyable

 Carrying water allows you to run LONGER without stopping to drink.
 This means you can SAVE time and energy during long runs.
-But when you are heading out for a run, the last thing you want is to be hindered by holding a water bottle in your hand.
+But, you don’t want to be hindered by holding a water bottle in your hand.

 It is essential to stay HYDRATED when exercising, but how can you not become weighed down by a water bottle?
 Yes, carrying water can be annoying.